CarlosRamirezT/atdev-technical-assessment/README.md

-Below is the complete `README.md` file in markdown format with the entire "How To Install (Mac/Linux)" section included:
+Below is the complete `README.md` file in English, including a detailed "How To Install (Mac/Linux)" section with instructions for installing Docker on both Mac and Linux, cloning the project, building it, verifying that the container is running, and testing connectivity on port 3000.

 ---